brandur/docs/README.md

+# docs

-A small curated collection of articles that I like.
+A small curated collection of articles that I like and some of their more memorable quotes.

-# Sections
+## Sections

 * [Business](business.md)
 * [Cryptocurrency](cryptocurrency.md)